-- amend the Articles of Association of the Company. unless otherwise provided for by the Law on Companies of the Republic of Lithuania; - change registered office of the company; - elect members of the Board; - dismiss the Board or its members; - elect and dismiss the firm of auditors. set the conditions for auditor remuneration; - determine the class, number, nominal value and the minimum issue price of the shares issued by the Company; - take a decision regarding conversion of shares of one class into shares of another class. approve share conversion procedure; - take a decision to replace private limited liability company share certificates by shares; - approve the annual accounts and the report on company operations; - take a decision on profit/loss appropriation; - take a decision on the formation, use, reduction and liquidation of reserves; - to approve the set of interim financial statements for the purpose of making a decision on the allocation of dividends for a period shorter than the financial year; - decide on the allocation of dividends for a period shorter than the financial year; - take a decision on the issue of convertible debentures; - take a decision on withdrawal for all the shareholders the pre-emption right to acquire the Company's shares or convertible debentures of the specific issue; - take a decision to increase the authorised capital; - take a decision to reduce the authorised capital. except the cases provided for by the Law on Companies of the Republic of Lithuania; - take a decision for the Company to purchase its own shares; - take a decision to approve rules on giving stock options to employees and /or members of the bodies; - take a decision on the reorganisation or split-off of the Company and approve the terms of reorganisation or split-off, except the cases provided for in the Law on Companies of the Republic of Lithuania; - take a decision on transformation of the Company; - take decisions on company restructuring in the cases provided for in the Law on Restructuring of Enterprises; - take a decision to liquidate the Company, cancel the liquidation of the Company, except the cases provided by the Law on Companies of the Republic of Lithuania; - elect and dismiss the liquidator of the Company, except the cases provided by the Law on Companies of the Republic of Lithuania.
+- amend the Articles of Association of the Company, unless otherwise provided for by the Law on Companies of the Republic of Lithuania; - change registered office of the company; - elect members of the Board; - dismiss the Board or its members; - elect and dismiss the firm of auditors. set the conditions for auditor remuneration; - determine the class, number, nominal value and the minimum issue price of the shares issued by the Company; - take a decision regarding conversion of shares of one class into shares of another class, approve share conversion procedure; - take a decision to change the number of shares of the same class issued by the company and the nominal value per share without changing the amount of the share capital; - take a decision to replace private limited liability company share certificates by shares; - approve the annual accounts and the report on company operations; - take a decision on profit/loss appropriation; - take a decision on the formation, use, reduction and liquidation of reserves; - to approve the set of interim financial statements for the purpose of making a decision on the allocation of dividends for a period shorter than the financial year; - decide on the allocation of dividends for a period shorter than the financial year; - take a decision on the issue of convertible debentures; - take a decision on withdrawal for all the shareholders the pre-emption right to acquire the Company's shares or convertible debentures of the specific issue; - take a decision to increase the authorised capital; - take a decision to reduce the authorised capital. except the cases provided for by the Law on Companies of the Republic of Lithuania; - take a decision for the Company to purchase its own shares; - take a decision to approve rules on giving stock options to employees and /or members of the bodies; - take a decision on the reorganisation or split-off of the Company and approve the terms of reorganisation or split-off, except the cases provided for in the Law on Companies of the Republic of Lithuania: - take a decision on transformation of the Company; - take decisions on company restructuring in the cases provided for in the Law on Restructuring of Enterprises; - take a decision to liquidate the Company, cancel the liquidation of the Company, except the cases provided by the Law on Companies of the Republic of Lithuania; - elect and dismiss the liquidator of the Company, except the cases provided by the Law on Companies of the Republic of Lithuania.

-The General Shareholders' Meeting may also decide on other matters assigned within the scope of its powers by the Articles of Association of the Company, unless these have been assigned under the Law on Companies of the Republic of Lithuania within the scope of powers of other organs of the Company and provided that. in their essence, these are not the functions of the governing bodies.
+The General Shareholders' Meeting may also decide on other matters assigned within the scope of its powers by the Articles of Association of the Company, unless these have been assigned under the Law on Companies of the Republic of Lithuania within the scope of powers of other organs of the Company and provided that, in their essence, these are not the functions of the governing bodies.